An evidence-based briefing

 TN Visa Data / Statistics Canada Estimates

 The brain drain is accelerating.
 A senior software engineer in Toronto earns $150,000-$200,000 CAD.
 The same role in Seattle or San Francisco pays $250,000-$400,000 USD.
 After factoring in lower US taxes, the effective gap is even larger.
 Canada trains these workers at subsidized public universities, then watches them leave.
-The return on investment is negative.
-Every year of inaction widens the gap.
+The tariff shock of 2025 - US 25% tariffs on Canadian goods, retaliatory measures, business confidence collapse - shaved an estimated 0.3-0.5 percentage points off GDP growth.
+Q2 2025 GDP contracted (-0.5%) before recovering.
+The trade relationship that underwrites Canada's economy is no longer guaranteed.

 What would fix this